 - 6 levels of English classes

-- 14 qualified and highly experienced teachers
+- 17 qualified and highly experienced instructors on the teaching team

 - Class practice in Reading & Writing, Listening & Speaking, Grammar, Vocabulary and Pronunciation

 - Free classroom learning materials

 Levels 1 – 4 Monday and Wednesday, 8:30 – 11AM or 6 – 8:30PM @ SFCC